 Big Game Enhancement Packages

-Two big-game authorization packages will be auctioned by NMDGF — one through the Mule Deer Foundation at the Western Hunting and Conservation Expo on February 14–17, 2019 in Salt Lake City, Utah — and one through the Rocky Mountain Elk Foundation at their Hunters’ Rendezvous Auction on January 26, 2019 in Tucson, Ariz.
+Two big-game authorization packages will be auctioned by NMDGF annually through non-profit wildlife organizations.
+These are typically auctioned each winter.
 Each package will consist of five authorizations, one for each of the following: deer, elk, ibex, oryx and pronghorn.
-The season dates are Sept.
-1, 2019–Jan.
-31, 2020 for deer and elk; April 1, 2019–March 31, 2020 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and Aug.
-1–Nov.
-1, 2019 for pronghorn.
+The season dates are: September 1, 2020–January 31 for deer and elk; April 1–March 31 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and August 1–November 1 for pronghorn.

 Bighorn Sheep Enhancement Licenses

-Two authorizations will be auctioned by NMDGF with the assistance of the Wild Sheep Foundation—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep—during their convention February 7–9, 2019.
+Two authorizations will be auctioned by NMDGF with the assistance of the Wild Sheep Foundation—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep—during their annual convention.

-New This Year: The successful auction bidder for desert bighorn sheep will choose their exclusive hunt area from the desert bighorn hunt area list on pages 97–98, and the successful auction bidder for Rocky Mountain bighorn sheep will do the same from the hunt area list on page 96 (excluding Unit 58, Dry Cimarron).
-Each successful auction bidder must select their exclusive hunt area by June 30, 2019.
-Raffle winners for desert bighorn sheep and Rocky Mountain bighorn sheep must do the same by July 20, 2019, however, they may not choose the same exclusive area declared by the successful auction bidders.
+The successful auction bidder for desert bighorn sheep will choose their exclusive hunt area from the desert bighorn hunt area, and the successful auction bidder for Rocky Mountain bighorn sheep will do the same (excluding Unit 58, Dry Cimarron).
+Each successful auction bidder must select their exclusive hunt area by June 30.
+Raffle winners for desert bighorn sheep and Rocky Mountain bighorn sheep must do the same by July 20, however, they may not choose the same exclusive area declared by the successful auction bidders.
 The units remaining after both the auction and raffle winners have chosen their hunts may be hunted by either or both enhancement license holders.2020 New Mexico Wild Sheep Raffle Fliers

 Deer Enhancement Licenses

-One deer authorization will be auctioned by NMDGF with the assistance of the Mule Deer Foundation at the Western Hunting and Conservation Expo on February 14–17, 2019 in Salt Lake City, Utah.
+One deer authorization will be auctioned by NMDGF with the assistance of the Mule Deer Foundation at the Western Hunting and Conservation Expo in Salt Lake City, Utah.
 One deer authorization will also be raffled with the assistance of the Mule Deer Foundation.
-Tickets must be purchased by June 13, 2019 to be considered for the June 14, 2019 drawing.
 The bag limit for these hunts is one fork-antlered deer.
 The season dates are: September 1–January 31.2020 New Mexico Lt Governor Deer Tag Ticket Order Form

 Elk Enhancement Licenses

-One bull-elk authorization will be auctioned by NMDGF with the assistance of the Rocky Mountain Elk Foundation at the RMEF Hunters’ Rendezvous Auction on January 26, 2019 in Tucson, Ariz.
-One bull-elk authorization will be raffled with the assistance of the Rocky Mountain Elk Foundation at the NMDGF Santa Fe office in June, 2019.
+One bull-elk authorization will be auctioned and one will be raffled annually.
+The New Mexico Chapter of the Rocky Mountain Elk Foundation will facilitate the raffle, which will occur in June annually.
 If an enhancement license holder chooses to hunt on Valles Caldera, he/she must arrange access with the National Park Service: (575) 829-4100 at least 2 weeks prior to hunting.
 For more information please visit the RMEF website: www.rmef.org.
 The bag limit for these hunts is one mature bull elk.
 The season dates are: September 1–January 31.2020 New Mexico Elk Tag Drawing Brochure